salesforce/botsim/latest/_sources/deep_dive.rst.txt

         else:
             from botsim.platforms.botbuilder.simulation_client import LiveAgentClient
             client = LiveAgentClient(config)
-        client.simulate_conversation(None)
+        client.simulate_conversation()

-This will start the dialog simulation for each intent/dialog and mode (dev/eval) included in the configuration file.
+This will start the dialog simulation for each intent/dialog and mode (dev/eval) as specified in the configuration file ``simulator["dev_intents"]'' and ``simulator["eval_intents"]''.
-Upon the completion of each simulation session, the following outputs will be generated  under ``data/bots/Einstein_Bot/4/simulation/<intent>/``:
+Upon the completion of the simulation session, the following outputs will be generated  under ``data/bots/Einstein_Bot/4/simulation/<intent>/``:

 - **simulation chat logs**: ``logs_<mode>_<para_setting>_<num_utterances>_utts_paraphrases_<num_simulations>_sessions.json``
 - **simulation error info**: ``errors_<mode>_<para_setting>_<num_utterances>_utts_paraphrases_<num_simulations>_sessions.json``

-These two files will be used as the inputs to the remediator.
+These two files will be used as the inputs to the remediator for further analysis.

 Remediator
 ######################################